All About Chocolate

 Types of Chocolate

 Created by adding milk powder, this type is probably the most popular for its extra sweet taste.
-Join the trend by trying our recipes for milk chocolate-malt brownies or chocolate heart peanut butter cookies.
+Join the trend by trying our recipes for Milk Chocolate Malt Brownies or Chocolate Cream Pie.

 This type is not as sweet as its counterparts and does not include milk as an additive.
 Semi-sweet chocolate is a form of dark chocolate with lower sugar content, but it has slightly more sugar than bittersweet chocolate, which is Europe’s version of dark chocolate.
-Go dark with our recipe for dark chocolate raspberry fondue or wild blue energy chews.
+Go dark with our recipe for Dark Chocolate Raspberry Fondue or Noir Bars.

 Chocolate should be stored in a dry, cool place that is between 60°F and 78°F. If the temperature is higher or if humidity is above 50%, trying wrapping it in a moisture-proof wrap.
 It can be stored in a fridge, but let it stand at room temperature before serving.